College and career readiness

-Eighty-six percent of hiring managers indicate IT certifications are a high or medium priority during the candidate evaluation process.
+Eighty-six percent of hiring managers indicate that IT certifications are a high or medium priority during the candidate evaluation process.
 (CompTIA, Employer Perceptions of IT Training and Certification, January 2011)

 Eight in ten HR execs verify certifications among job candidates.
 (CompTIA, Employer Perceptions of IT Training and Certification, January 2011)